tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 RMSE is the average of the square differences between our hypothesis predicted values and the actual values.
 It's used as a means to test for model accuracy.

-Lets import the important libraries:
+Let's import the important libraries:

 ```python